beau-haldane/full-stack-open/README.md

 After about 5 hours of work, I've successfully styled my app to look nearly identical to my Figma file!
 Learned a lot about how react compiles into HTML, and how to control that with CSS.
 I now understand why it makes sense to style each component in the component's js file.

 About to look into deploying the app somewhere now.

+**Wednesday September 7**

+Back on to part 5.
+Just completed exercises 5.5 and 5.6.
+As usual, the concepts make much more sense now that I've been forced to implement them into my own application.
+Child components make much more sense along with separating state and event handlers into their respective components.
+Continuing on to exercise 5.7 now.